-"Slow Dancing in a Burning Room," by John Mayer (2006)
+"Slow Dancing in a Burning Room" by John Mayer (2006)

-"Empty Space," by James Arthur (2018)
+"Empty Space" by James Arthur (2018)

 If breakup songs had a poster child, it would be James Arthur.
 The pop artist's smoky sound alone is enough to move you, but listen to the lyrics if you need to wallow for a few minutes.
 (We won't tell!)

-"I Knew You Were Trouble," by Taylor Swift (2012)
+"I Knew You Were Trouble" by Taylor Swift (2012)

 No breakup playlist is complete without "I Knew You Were Trouble."
 If you're angry, hurt, sad, or even happy about your split, throw this song on at full volume for a feel-good jam session.

-"Miss You All the Time," by O.A.R.
+"Miss You All the Time" by O.A.R.
 (2019)

-"These Boots Are Made For Walkin'," by Nancy Sinatra (1966)
+"These Boots Are Made For Walkin'" by Nancy Sinatra (1966)

-Frank Sinatra's daughter Nancy Sinatra dropped this catchy hit in 1966, and with lyrics like "You keep playing where you shouldn't be playing/And you keep thinking that you'll never get burnt," singing this anthem is undeniably the best medicine for your single girl's night out comeback tour.
+Frank Sinatra's daughter Nancy Sinatra dropped this catchy hit in 1966, and with lyrics like, "You keep playing where you shouldn't be playing, and you keep thinking that you'll never get burnt," singing this anthem is undeniably the best medicine for your single girl's night out comeback tour.

-"Stronger," by Kelly Clarkson (2011)
+"Stronger (What Doesn't Kill You)" by Kelly Clarkson (2011)

-"I Hope You Find It," by Miley Cyrus (2010)
+"I Hope You Find It" by Miley Cyrus (2010)

-"Two Nights," by Lykke Li ft.
-Amine (2018)
+"Two Nights" by Lykke Li feat.
+Aminé (2018)

-"With Or Without You," by U2 (1987)
+"With or Without You" by U2 (1987)

-"Stronger," by Britney Spears (2000)
+"Stronger" by Britney Spears (2000)

 No playlist is complete without at least one bop from pop princess Britney Spears, and in this case, that bop is "Stronger."
 This song is the ultimate in post-breakup pick-me-ups, and the fastest way to feeling better after a split.
 Britney cures all!

-"Ex's & Oh's," by Elle King (2015)
+"Ex's & Oh's" by Elle King (2014)

-"End Of The Road," by Boyz II Men (1991)
+"End Of The Road" by Boyz II Men (1992)

-"Too Little Too Late," by JoJo (2006)
+"Too Little Too Late" by JoJo (2006)

-Beyonce sings a song about being a newly single lady, need we say more?
+Beyoncé sings a song about being a newly single lady.
+Need we say more?

-"I'd Rather Go Blind," by Etta James (1968)
+"I'd Rather Go Blind" by Etta James (1968)

-"Stay With Me," by Sam Smith (2014)
+"Stay With Me" by Sam Smith (2014)

-Sam Smith returns to our list with "Stay With Me," a breakout hit from the artist that solidified the singer's place on the map.
-This tune's a sad one, with Smith acknowledging in the chorus that "This ain't love it's clear to see."
-Either way, Smith's soulful sound is a cureall.
+Sam Smith returns to our list with "Stay With Me," a breakout hit from the artist that solidified their place on the map.
+This tune's a sad one, with Smith acknowledging in the chorus that "this ain't love, it's clear to see."
+Either way, Smith's soulful sound is a cure-all.

-"Love Song," by Sara Bareilles (2007)
+"Love Song" by Sara Bareilles (2007)